percona/everest-doc/docs/install/installEverest.md

         ?
 What operators do you want to install?
 MySQL, MongoDB, PostgreSQL
         ```

+    ??? example "Installing various operators in diferent namespaces"
+        ```
+        ?
+Namespaces managed by Everest (comma separated) dev,production ?
+What operators do you want to install?
+MySQL, MongoDB, PostgreSQL
+        ```

     Alternatively, you can set multiple namepaces in the headless mode:

     ```sh